 - Consider a cruise line that wraps gratuities into the cruise cost.
 If you’re really against tipping, then you may want to consider only using no-tipping cruise lines.
 Azamara, Regent, and Silversea are among the high-end cruise lines that have a no-tipping policy.
 Those cruise lines have already worked gratuities into the total cost of the cruise.
 Of course, you are always free to provide additional gratuities to specific crew members who have been of help to you.

 How much you should tip on your cruise in 2023

 As Dwayne explained to May, automatically adding gratuities to passengers’ onboard invoices has become standard practice in the cruise industry.
 And although tipping isn’t mandatory on your cruise, it’s proper cruising etiquette to do so.
 When figuring out your cruise budget, don’t forget to factor in these suggested tips per passenger, per day.

 - Carnival Cruise Line: Staterooms: $16 per person each day.
 Suites: $18 per person each day.
 Carnival adds an 18 percent service charge to beverage purchases and to various upscale restaurants.
 The cruise line also recommends that guests tip crew members delivering room service in cash.

-- Celebrity Cruises: Standard cabins: $17.50 per person each day.
-Concierge Class: $18 per person each day.
-Suites: $21 per person each day.
+- Celebrity Cruises: As of July 11, 2023: Standard cabins: $18 per person each day.
+Concierge Class: $18.50 per person each day.
+Suites: $23 per person each day.
 Celebrity adds a 20 percent service charge to all beverage and mini-bar purchases.
 An 18 percent tip is added to all spa and salon services and most specialty dining.